Contributing to PyAbel

 # Make sure that you're on your master branch

-# or any other branch your are working on
+# or any other branch you are working on

 git checkout master # or your other working branch